-To test a tumor for cancer, your doctor will schedule you for a prostate biopsy.
+To test a tumor for prostate cancer, your doctor will schedule you for a prostate biopsy.
 A biopsy is an outpatient procedure in which tissue will be removed from the tumor using a needle.
 This tissue will then be analyzed by a pathologist — a doctor who reviews the results of the biopsy and provides information about the findings.
 A pathology report shows you the results of your biopsy.

 Your pathology report is one resource that contains important information about your tumor, including whether it is cancerous.
 If cancer is present, your report will also assign a stage based on the cell structure in the tumor.
 It will also help guide your healthcare team in recommending an appropriate plan for you.